 Note: To use the V2 API, you must place

 Metadata for countries and regions has been improved with the API now returning:

-- The API now returns ISO 3 and ISO 2 codes for all the countries along with country name, region, admin region, income level, lending type, Capital City, geographical co-ordinates.
+- ISO 3 and ISO 2 codes for all countries along with country name, region, admin region, income level, lending type, capital city and geographical co-ordinates.

-- The 2-letter codes for Region, admin Region, Income Level and Lending Type are assigned and used by The World Bank.
+- Both World Bank codes and ISO 2 codes for Region, Admin Region, Income Level and Lending Type

-- Note: this call also list regions, incomelevels and lendingtypes along with countries.
+- Note: this call also lists regions, incomelevels and lendingtypes along with countries.
 This helps in filtering country calls using regions/incomelevels/lendingtypes.

-The below information is now included in the response:
+The following information is now included in the response:

 The date(YYYY-mm-dd) of the source’s most recent update.